Concerns and complaints

-Our patient information page gives full details of how you can see your medical records.
+For full details go to our page about how to see your medical records.
 PALS does not handle these requests; they are handled by the Trust’s Patient Records Service.

 Our staff will do whatever they can to make sure you receive the highest standard of treatment.
 But there can sometimes be misunderstandings or you may not be happy with your treatment, and you will want to let us know.

 Here we explain your options.
 We treat every complaint seriously and aim to resolve them as quickly and fully as possible.
 Making a complaint will not affect your future care or treatment at King’s.

 If you have concerns about any aspect of our service, please approach a member of staff in the department or ward and they will try to put things right as soon as they can.
 If you are on a ward, the best person to speak to is the ward manager or senior nurse on duty.
 If you are an outpatient, you can ask for help at reception when you attend your appointment.

 You can contact the Patient Advice and Liaison Service (PALS) on 01689 863252, 9am to 4.30pm, Monday to Friday.
 You can also email them at firstname.lastname@example.org.
 They may be able to help resolve problems or give you useful information.

 If the PALS team cannot deal with your concerns or you want to make a formal complaint, you can do this in the following ways:

 - call the Complaints Department on 020 3299 3209

 - write a letter to the Complaints Office.
 The postal address is:

 London SE5 9RS